AI4University/ewb/deployment/README.md

 ## Deployment
-- This deployment resolves on host.docker.internal (ports 45000 and 52000), so if you cannot resolve that in your browser after deploying it, try assigning host.docker.internal to 127.0.0.1 in your hosts file.
+!!! - This deployment resolves on host.docker.internal (ports 45000 and 52000), so if you cannot resolve that in your browser after deploying it, try assigning host.docker.internal to 127.0.0.1 in your hosts file.

 ### Using Docker Compose

-First you want to deploy the database, so navigate to `deployment/postgres`.
+First you need to pull the current folder locally..

+### Deploy the database
+1. **Navigate to `postgres` directory**

-1. **Edit the `.env` file:**
+2. **Edit the `.env` file:**
 ```txt
    POSTGRES_TAG=16-alpine              # The version of PostgreSQL
    DBPORT=45432                        # External port in which the postgres server will be deployed